 - The user comes to the landing page, specifies their personal data in the form, and submits the request.

-- From the publisher's ad space, the filled request is conveyed to the Admitad Affiliate server via API.
+- From the publisher's ad space, the filled request is conveyed to the Admitad Partner Network server via API.

-Admitad Affiliate verifies that the fields are filled out correctly and the user agreed to personal data processing.
+Admitad Partner Network verifies that the fields are filled out correctly and the user agreed to personal data processing.
 After that, the request is transferred to your server via API.

 - You review the request.
 If it meets action requirements and program rules, you confirm the action and pay the publisher their reward.